Sahel anti-terror force vows to fight on after suicide attack on HQ

 A five-nation African anti-terror task force vowed Saturday to press on in its battle against jihadists, the day after a suicide attack on the outfit's headquarters in Mali killed two soldiers and a civilian.

-Friday's attack by a bomber in a vehicle painted in UN colours destroyed the building's entrance wall.
+Friday's attack was carried out by a bomber in a vehicle painted in UN colours who destroyed the building's entrance wall.

 It was the first attack on the headquarters of the G5 force, set up with the backing of France in 2017 to roll back jihadist insurgents and criminal groups in the vast, unstable Sahel region.